 Link – new boxes automatically link when dragged close to another but you can use this if you wish to link non-linked boxes together.
 Drag from the box to link from to the box to link to.

-Note: some connections are not possible, including from a Journey Start to a Wait, from a Decision to a Wait, or from a Send Email to a Decision.
+Note: some connections are not possible, including from a Decision to a Wait, or from a Send Email to a Decision.

 |Unlink – if you wish to unlink the box, click this|